Year 6 - Miss Hunter

 Important things to remember:

 - Our P.E.
-Day is a Wednesday (afternoon).
+Day is a Friday (afternoon).
 Remember to remove earrings and have a bobble for long hair.
-You can come to school in your P.E. kit but remember as the weather gets cooler, that plain joggers would be best.
+You can come to school in your P.E. kit but remember that plain joggers would be best.

 - Please remember to bring a water bottle to school with you each day.